musfirah-mohd-ali/Integrated-Project-Y1-/README.md

     * They still earn revenue even though the traveller cancelled their plans as our company is the middleman handling all the transactions.

 ## Design Process
-So the colour scheme was chosen because we wanted to mix both our favourites colours being blue and green.
-We also chose our colour scheme as after doing research, we found that travel agencies use earthy and sky-ish tones to relate back to air travel and land travel such as airplanes and trains.
+The color scheme was chosen because we wanted to mix both of our favorite colors, blue and green.
+We also selected this color scheme after conducting research, as we found that travel agencies typically use earthy and sky-like tones to relate to air travel and land travel, such as airplanes and trains.
 Our logo is a luggage bag with a silhouette of an airplane.
-This is to symbolize the different stages of travel such as the packing of clothing before your flight and the actual travelling on the vessel itself.
+This symbolizes the different stages of travel, such as the packing of clothing before your flight and the actual traveling on the vessel itself.

-Next our website is inspired by a combination of other travel websites, such as Chan Brothers and Fayyaz Travels.
-Firstly, we chose the UI to look simple so that our users are not distracted by things such as ads or pop ups.
-Secondly, we chose this layout design to emphasize functionality over complex aesthetics to allow users a simple way of navigating our site.
+Our website’s design is inspired by a combination of other travel websites, such as Chan Brothers and Fayyaz Travels.
+Firstly, we chose a simple UI to ensure that our users are not distracted by ads or pop-ups.
+Secondly, we selected this layout design to emphasize functionality over complex aesthetics, allowing users a straightforward way to navigate our site.

 ## Wireframes and Mockups:
 Our mockups was created by using Figma.
 We created two seperate mockups, one for low fidelity and one high fidelity.